Cassville, Missouri

-Cassville is a city in Flat Creek Township, Barry County, Missouri, United States.
+Cassville is a city in Flat Creek Township, Barry County, Missouri, United States, that is the county seat of Barry County.
 According to the 2020 census, the population of Cassville was 3,186.
 Cassville is one of the primary markets and job centers for an estimated 14,000 people living in the surrounding area.
-It is the county seat of Barry County.

 History

 The land which would be called Cassville was platted in 1845.
 A post office was set up the same year.
 The community was named after Lewis Cass, a former United States Senator and Secretary of War.
 Cassville was incorporated on March 3, 1847.

 During the forced removal of the Cherokee people along the Trail of Tears, a group traveling the northern route made a stop in Cassville, Missouri.
 According to the journal of Reverend Daniel S. Butrick, who accompanied the Cherokee on their journey.